 • The price of new IPO stocks once the company goes public.
 This is the price that is available to all investors and fluctuates based on market conditions.

 Buying IPOs at their offer price can take some navigation, but that does not mean it’s impossible.
 Typically, offer prices may be offered only to certain brokerages.
-For example, SoFi Invest offers IPO Investing.

-One way that buying IPOs at offer prices differs from buying stocks already in the market: There is only a certain amount of shares available to each brokerage, and they may be accessible to investors who have the highest account balances.
-Instead of simply buying the shares, an investor submits an indication of interest (IOI) letter.
-The buy order may be limited due to availability.
+One way that buying IPOs at offer prices differs from buying stocks already in the market: Only a certain number of shares are available to each brokerage, and they may be accessible to investors who have the highest account balances or meet other suitability requirements for trading IPO shares.

 How Do You Find Upcoming IPO Stocks Before Listing Day?

-Investors who plan to wait until the unlisted stock debuts may find themselves frustrated that there is little prep time before the stock appears on the market.
 The secrecy prior to an initial public offering reflects several factors: One is the registration process with the Securities and Exchange Commission (SEC).
 The company can not publicly sell or trade its stock until the SEC deems the registration statement effective.

 Once the company has filed its registration, the company enters what’s known as a “quiet period” where it must adhere to restrictions on what and how much it communicates to the public.